franespiga/gymfolio/README.md

 - **Transaction costs**: Expenses incurred when buying or selling securities, including commissions and fees.
   As with the slippage, t is used in the `continous_weights=True` case as a negative contribution in the returns of the first day.
 In the `continous_weights=False` it only impacts the buys and sales.

+## Other environments

+### Sharpe ratio environment
+The Sharpe ratio environment replaces the cumulative log-returns as the reward by the Sharpe ratio between periods.
+Code is located in
+`src/envs/custom/SharpeEnv`.

+The Sharpe ratio is computed as:

+$$S = (R_p - R_f) / \sigma_p$$

+where $R_p$ is the expected annualized portfolio return, $R_f$ is the risk-free rate, and $\sigma_p$ is the standard deviation of the portfolio's excess return.

+This environment only modifies the `compute_reward` method of the environment class and adds three additional attributes:

+* `riskfree_rate`: risk free rate to compute the numerator of the sharpe ratio (r-Rf).
+* `periods_per_year`: periods per year to annualize returns for the Sharpe ratio computation.
+* `compute_cumulative`: use the whole trajectory of the episode or just the last returns for the computation of the Sharpe ratio.

+### Tracking error environment
+The tracking error environment replaces the reward by the tracking error between the portfolio returns and a series of reference returns, usually an index like the
+SP500.
+Code is located in `src/envs/custom/TrackingErrorEnv`.

+The tracking error is computed as the standard deviation between the portfolio returns and the reference returns.
+This environment modifies the `compute_reward` and `step` methods of the environment class and adds one additional attribute:

+* `df_reference`: pd.DataFrame with the reference returns (tracked instrument).

 ## Agents